 What’s with the name?
 For the oBravo Cupid it’s a statement of intent; oBravo believes that once you hear them, you’re sure to fall in love.

-That is quite the claim.
 So does the Cupid’s bow aim straight for our heart?

 oBravo Cupid design – Attractive design that delivers more than you’d expect for the price